 Another popular display in the 1800s was that of William Hare and William Burke.
 They had committed a series of sixteen murders in Edinburgh in 1828.
 One historian wrote:

 “Public interest in the Separate Room was enormously stimulated by the entry of these two criminals certainly equal in their iniquity to any that Curtius had modelled for his Caverne des Grands Voleurs.”

 The same year that Hare and Burke were displayed, Madame Tussaud added the first female murderess since her relocation to England.
 The woman’s name was Catherine Wright Stuart, and she and her husband (whose real name was Bradfoot) were convicted of poisoning and robbing a farmer and merchant named Robert Lamont.
 Catherine’s husband, John Stuart, also confessed to murdering seven other persons by “doctoring” them with poison.
 Madame Tussaud obtained the couple’s likenesses three hours after their executions and displayed them prominently in the Chamber of Horrors.
-However, she must have felt a slight twinge of compassion for Mrs. Stewart because in her catalog she reprinted an excerpt from the newspaper:
+However, she must have felt a slight twinge of compassion for Catherine because in her catalog she reprinted an excerpt from the newspaper:

 “The fate of the woman, though in a legal point of view she is equally criminal with her husband has excited comparatively a degree of compassion in the breasts of those acquainted with the circumstances in which she has all along been placed with regard to Stewart.
 Attached to him in an infatuated degree, she received every kind of abuse at his hands; and yet she continued to act as his coadjutor, and to serve him faithfully as if he had behaved to her with incessant kindness.”